 Study the problems of King John’s reign.
 Explain the significance of the Magna Carta.
 Put King John on trial using a range of historical sources and interpretations to come to a substantiated judgement.
 Explain the significance of the Black Death and the Peasants’ Revolt in the development of the lives of peasants.

 Study the significance of the War of the Roses.
 Come to a judgement on the reign of Henry VIII, analysing the usefulness of historical sources.
 Explain the significance of the Reformation of the Church.
 Understand the Tudor “Religious Roller-coaster” and how the religious changes associated with successive monarchs impacted on England.
-Study the causes, events and consequences of the English Civil War, with a particular focus on why Parliament were able to defeat the Royalists.
-Historical Research Enquiry chosen by students.
+Study the causes, events and consequences of the English Civil War, with a particular focus on why Parliament were able to defeat the Royalists and the impact of Puritan rule on England.

 Change & Continuity, 1750-1900